mjosaarinen/brutus/README.md

 test on.
 BRUTUS runs on most modern Linux systems, including better-equipped embedded systems.
 The codebase is fairly small and easily modifiable.

+**ADDENUM 14-Mar-16**

+The first round BRUTUS report has been published in Journal Of Cryptographic Engineering,see the paper [The BRUTUS automatic cryptanalytic framework:
+Testing CAESAR authenticated encryption candidates for weaknesses] (http://link.springer.com/article/10.1007%2Fs13389-015-0114-1).
+We are still (more than six months after we submission) waiting for the second round implementations to be made available.
+Currently only the 2nd round implementation of our own cipher, WHIRLBOB, is in included in the distrubtion.
+First round implementations are included in the `crypto_aead_round1` directory for reference.
+You may move these to `crypto_aead` directory if you want to play with them using the automated scripts.

 The main advantage of BRUTUS over SUPERCOP is that it allows a rapid testing cycle.
 You can compile and run basic tests on over 200 candidate variants in just few minutes (about 95% currently runnable).
 You can also